Position: Training Specialist

 Location: Monterey Park, CA

-Under the direction of the manager of training, the volunteer training specialist will help support and coordinate efforts with the training and volunteer relations team to meet their goals in screening, training and supporting volunteers.
-The training specialist will be a self-starter who is responsible for scheduling, coordinating, facilitating and preparing for training classes, and entering and maintaining database information.
-The training specialist will have a strong customer service orientation, be creative and resourceful, and share the passion for CASA’s mission.
+Under the direction of the Training Manager, the Training Specialist will help support and coordinate efforts with the training and volunteer relations team to meet their goals in screening, training and supporting volunteers/advocates.
+The Training Specialist will be a self-starter who is responsible for scheduling, coordinating, facilitating and preparing for training classes, and entering and maintaining database information.
+The Training Specialist will have a strong customer service orientation, be creative and resourceful, and share the passion for CASA’s mission.